AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 ```

 #### Description
-Stop impersonating an L1 account
+Stop impersonating an L1 account.
 Stops an active prank started by startPrank, resetting msg.sender to the values before startPrank was called.

 #### Example